 Bates ultimately decides to stay in there with the alleged loonies!
 I don’t know who decided that these characters were insane or a danger to society anyway.
 They seem perfectly normal to me.
 Many of them are into innocent role-playing, but so is almost everybody else.
 It is basically true that “all the world’s a stage, and we are all merely actors.“ Many of us go through life play-acting and pretending to be somebody else.
 So by that criterion, we all must be crazy in some way.
 Those inmates in the film seem intelligent, articulate and certainly non-threatening.
 It’s a sorry state of affairs when a person’s benign non-conformity is grounds for commitment to an asylum.

 In 1950’s Harvey, too, James Stewart’s character, Elwood P. Dowd, has for a friend a puka, which takes the form of a 6-foot-3½-inch, invisible rabbit.
-And although Elwood is completely harmless–in fact, he is the sweetest, kindest, most polite and friendliest person you’d ever want to know; everybody likes him–just because he talks to this rabbit that only he can see, everybody considers him a real nut, and his distraught sister and niece want to have him committed to a sanitarium.
+And although Elwood is completely harmless–in fact, he is the sweetest, kindest, most polite and friendliest person you’d ever want to know; everybody likes him–just because he talks to this rabbit that only he can see, everybody considers him a real nut, and his distraught sister and niece want to have him committed to a sanitarium, as if confinement would rid him of his delusion.
 So what if Elwood is an alcoholic?
 He doesn’t deserve to be locked up, as he is no dangerous threat to society.
 Shouldn’t a person be allowed to have their personal fantasies, whether they are real or imaginary, without the harsh judgment and the threat of commitment, especially if they are otherwise a good person and who is not hurting anybody?
 Truth be told, I believe that we all have some kind of mental flaw.
-As it turns out, Harvey proves himself to be real after all when he appears to other characters in the story.
+As it turns out, Harvey proves himself to be real after all when he appears to other characters in the story, including the director of the sanitarium!
 So now, are they crazy, too, or less judgmental of Elwood?

 (# …A flibbertigibbet, a will-o’-the-wisp, a clown… #) For myself, I prefer to be around people who are a little eccentric, oddball, offbeat, quirky, strange, wacky.
 I find them to be much more interesting and entertaining than those who are always trying to act “normal” and fit in.
 In all dramatic situations and even in literature we want colorful characters that are larger than life.
 On TV sitcoms it is often the supporting players, like Sheldon Cooper (“The Big Bang Theory”), Barney Fife (“The Andy Griffith Show”) and Steve Urkel (“Family Matters”), for example, who become viewers’ favorites over the star of the show.
 Ordinary commonness is boring, in my opinion, and does not make for good theater.